 Did you know research has shown that being around plants helps people concentrate better?
 Plants can also increase levels of positive energy, help people feel relaxed and secure, have soothing effects, increase feelings of compassion, and provide a variety of other health benefits.
+All that, and they make excellent decorations, as well!

 So what are the best plants for the bedroom?
 It depends on how much light your room gets and how often you’ll remember to water your plants.
 Here are some suggestions for the best bedroom plants.
 If you have pets, remember to check the ASPCA’s Poisonous Plants directory first to keep your fur kids safe.